Understanding the Predicate Offences to prevent money laundering

 The Financial Action Task Force (FATF) provides a non-exhaustive list of designated categories of offences that are predicate to Money Laundering.

 Fraud, corruption, tax crimes, extortion, piracy, insider trading and market manipulation are some of the common examples of Money Laundering predicate offences.
-However, different jurisdictions have different definitions for predicate offences.
+However, different jurisdictions have different definitions for Predicate Offences.

 Wish to learn how your business can be protected from the risk of predicate offences?